 Your solicitor will be able to tell you whether or not you have a strong claim.
 For your case to have the maximum chance of success, you’ll need to present tangible evidence that verifies that the negligence occurred, and demonstrates the harm that you suffered as a result.

-How to prove dental negligence in Blackburn
+How to prove dental negligence?

 Once you’ve met with one of our dental negligence solicitors, one of our first steps will be to collect the various different types of evidence required for your case to be successful.
 This includes medical records, independent medical assessments, and impartial witness testimony.